 Sometimes lifestyle changes are all it takes to increase sperm motility:

 - Reduce your drinking: Scientists have found a link between alcohol usage and sperm quality, including motility.
 But there’s good news here too.
 Sperm quality for some men has been found to improve in as little as three months after he quits drinking.

-- Stop steroid use or testosterone use: It’s probably no surprise that the juice those jacked-up guys at the gym take can affect sperm.
-News headlines have been shouting about their dangers for years.
-But according to Dr. Brahmbhatt, even testosterone prescribed by a physician for a diagnosed medical condition can shut down sperm production.
+- Stop steroid use or testosterone use: According to Dr. Brahmbhatt, even testosterone prescribed by a physician for a diagnosed medical condition can shut down sperm production.
 If you’re on anabolic steroids, your doctor would probably tell you to get off of them, stat.
 If you’re on prescribed hormones, talk to your doctor about your fertility plans.

-- Lose weight: The right weight comes down to health, and finding that healthy medium us up to a guy and his doctor.
-The science linking high BMI and lower quality sperm is mixed, with some researchers saying there’s an absolute tie and others pooh-poohing the correlation.
+- Lifestyle changes: Sperm health comes down to overall health.
+The science linking high BMI and lower quality sperm is mixed, with some researchers saying there’s an absolute tie and others questioning the correlation.
 Either way, it’s worth talking to your doctor to see if some exercise and diet changes might make a difference for your fertility.

-- Avoid the hot tub and tight undies: Nope, it’s not a myth.
+- Avoid the hot tub and tight undies: No, it’s not a myth!
 The testicles like to be “a little cooler” than the rest of your body, Dr. Brahmbhatt says.
 When they’re overheated, it really can affect your sperm.